Flutter-Faro/codelabs/markdown/chatgpt-1/chatgpt-1-codelab.md

 Ok, try to do a hot reload to apply the changes.

-So, now we need to focus on the TextField to listen for keyboard changes:
+Now we need to focus on the TextField that will listen to the keyboard changes:

 ```
 class _ChatViewState extends State<ChatView> {